-"Disclosure of contributions minimizes the potential for abuse of the campaign finance system. .
+"Disclosure of contributions minimizes the potential for abuse of the campaign finance system. ...
+Disclosure requirements burden speech but - unlike the aggregate limits - they do not impose a ceiling on speech. ...
+With modern technology, disclosure now offers a particularly effective means of arming the voting public with information. ...
 Today, given the internet, disclosure offers much more robust protections against corruption."